elfhosted/docs.elfhosted.com/docs/app/nzbdav.md

 ### Shared cache

-Every NZB file ingested by an ElfHosted NzbDAV instance also anonymously submits that NZB to an internal-only TorzNab-compatible cache, "ElfZyclops", which is then usable by ElfHosted Stremio/Aarr users, reducing API impact on external indexers, for ElfHosted users' exclusive use.
+Every NZB file ingested by an ElfHosted NzbDAV instance also anonymously submits that NZB to an internal-only TorzNab-compatible cache, "ElfZyclops", which is then usable exclusively by ElfHosted Stremio/Aarr users, reducing API impact on external indexers and improving search speed.

 Here's how to use ElfZyclops